 I’m such a perfectionist about them!
 I fill them in with an Hourglass Brow Pencil in soft brunette.
 I don’t feel ‘done’ unless I’ve penciled my brows.
 I also swear by Chantecaille Faux Cils Longest Lash Mascara.
 While it’s not cheap, I have a weakness for a lash serum mascara that gives long, voluminous lashes.
 Liquid eyeliner is probably one of the first beauty products I ever mastered.
 I’ve tried so many different black liquid eyeliners but I always go back to Rimmel Glam Eyes.
 It’s around $14 from the supermarket and the best thing going round.
 Eye shadow-wise, I’m a fan ofStila’s Kitten Eye Shadow (for day) and for nighttime or if I have an event, I look to Chanel or Bobbi Brown’s smoky eye shadow quads in browns and taupes.

 Which I use every night.
 It removes makeup, cleanses, gently exfoliates and has quite the cult following.
 It’s thick like a balm and you apply it to dry skin, then wipe it off with a damp muslin cloth.
 I love the ritual of it.
 I have really dry skin and this doesn’t strip, yet my skin always feels squeaky clean after I use it.
-After that I apply Ultraceuticals Red-Action Serum (it’s one of those products that you can actually see working) and Rationale’s DNA Reactivating Night Cream, which contains a vitamin A so is great for pigmentation.
+After that I apply Ultraceuticals Red-Action Serum (it’s one of those products that you can actually see working).
 I follow this with Verso Super Eye Serum.
 Every few days I’ll use Dr Dennis Gross peel pads to exfoliate – they’re magic!
 I’ve got so many of my friends onto them.
 I also do an Aesop clay maskonce a week.

 But when I was younger I used the solarium all the time.
 My attitude to tanning is so different now; I wear sunscreen everyday, even in winter.
-I’m currently using La Roche Posay Extreme Crème – it’s SPF 50+ and over the summer I use it in place of a primer.
 Every few months I have sessions of Intense Pulsed Light (IPL) for my pigmentation at Clear Complexions in Balmain, the nurses there are really lovely.
 In the morning I cleanse with Sunday Riley Crème Cleaner (it’s super gentle) then apply Chantecaille Vital Essence hydrating serum – it’s amazing especially if I’ve had one too many champagnes the night before.
 I moisturize with Chantecaille’s flower harmonizing cream.

 And have a penchant for florals.
 I discovered Jo Malone perfumes when I was living in London about six years ago.
 Her Red Rosesand Wild Bluebell are two of my classics.
 I also love fragrances by Serge Lutens (Nuit De Cellophane) and Byredo (Inflorescence and Bal D’Afrique especially).
 Tom Ford’s Black Orchid is great for a night out.
 I remember Mum used to wear Elizabeth Arden Red Door when we were growing up – it always reminds me of her.
 My first ever fragrance was Ralph Lauren Romance – I loved it.
 My sister had TommyGirl and I had Romance – that was the 90s for you!